arsindelve/ZorkAI/README.md

 - I’m bored
+- Kick the mailbox
+- Ride the dragon
 - This game is dumb
 - I want to have dinner with George Bush
 - Fly away to Canada.